bradleyeckert/chad/verilog/doc/spif.md

 Along with the fact that random read of code space isn't supported by hardware, making the plaintext unavailable, attacks will likely have to be brute-force.
-A 56-bit key is used so that publication of source code isn't a problem.
+A 56-bit key is used so that publication of source code isn't an export problem.
 A large network of FPGAs could crack it if it's used as-is.

 A fixed key has its downsides, which